xinan2/ekad-kahwin/VIEWPORT_TESTING_GUIDE.md

 ### Key Areas to Verify
 1. Language selector button stays in safe area
-2. Bottom navigation doesn't overlap with home indicator
+2. Bottom navigation is always visible and doesn't overlap with home indicator
 3. Content between header and navigation is scrollable if needed
 4. Modal sheets respect safe areas
-5. No horizontal scrolling occurs
+5. No horizontal or vertical page scrolling occurs
+6. Bottom navigation has proper padding for safe areas

 ## Debugging Tips
 If issues persist: